asherperkins11/Japanese-stemmer/README.md

 # JapaneseStemmer
 JapaneseStemmer a Japanese stemming algorithm I made for a school project, which is based on Martin Porter's Porter Stemming Algorithm.
 As I couldn't find any easily-accessible stemming algorithms specifically for Japanese, I decided to make one myself.
-Unlike Porter's algorithm which focuses on removing a word's ending; this stemming algorithm conjugates a word into plain form.
+Unlike Porter's algorithm which focuses on removing a word's ending; this stemming algorithm conjugates a word into it's [plain form](https://study.gaijinpot.com/library/introduction-to-japanese-volume-1/plain-form-verbs/).
 Although the code is fully functional there is still room for improvemnt, and feedback is appreciated.
 This is still a work in progress, and I plan to update and improve whenever I can.

 # Usage
 ```